The Dreamtime Cats

 When humans and animals speak the same heart language, they can also communicate through their thoughts and dreams, even when they are thousands of miles apart.

 Once upon a time, although not too long ago, two “she-cats” lived in the Kingdom of Spain.
-Their “hu-mom”, a human mother named Nannie, was away somewhere, building a real-life dream for them all, and they missed each other very much.
-Many times, when Nannie’s cats were asleep, they would feel her tip-toeing in their dreams, to let them know she was ok.
+Their “hu-mom”, a human mom named Nannie, was away somewhere, building a real-life dream for them all, and they missed each other very much.
+Many times, when the cats were asleep, they would feel Nannie tip-toeing in their dreams to let them know she was ok.
 She wanted them to feel confident that soon they would be reunited.
 Somehow the cats heard her, while dreaming in the house emptied of its original human being.
 She had sent other kind humans to take care of her kitties, but the cats wanted to see their favorite “hu-mom” again soon.
 So Nannie thought of a way to entertain her cats while she was away from them, using her heart’s voice to reach out to them, and a special wooden pendant in the shape of a cat… The residence of the two “she-cats” was a big, beautiful house in front of a big, beautiful snow-capped mountain, in a little village near Granada.
-Granada, located in southern Spain, is home to the Alhambra, a Moorish Palace built many moons ago.
+The city of Granada, in southern Spain, is home to the Alhambra, a Moorish Palace built many moons ago.

-Discover the Dreamtime Cats’ Universe of Nathalie aka Nannie!
+The Dreamtime Cats‘ Universe of Nathalie aka Nannie lives in these two stories:

 Sunny Moon over the Alhambra (episode “0”)